Why Are Motorcycle Accident Claims More Complicated?

 - Soft tissue injuries – In addition to bone fractures, riders can also suffer muscle, tendon, and ligament tears in the joints and extremities due to the force of the impact, or hyperextensions.

-Even a rider wearing the appropriate protections, such as full face-shield helmets and riding leathers, can suffer severe injuries in a motorcycle accident.
+Even a rider wearing the appropriate protections, such as full face-shield helmets and riding leathers, can suffer severe injuries in a motorcycle crash.

 Common Causes of Motorcycle Accidents in Maryland and D.C.